barak-itkin/pointnet-archaide/README.md

+# PointNet-ArchAIDE - A fork of PointNet
+This repository is a fork of the PointNet code ([charlesq34/pointnet](https://github.com/charlesq34/pointnet), original readme attached below) to support additional usecases by the ArchAIDE project.

+---

 ## PointNet: *Deep Learning on Point Sets for 3D Classification and Segmentation*
 Created by <a href="http://charlesrqi.com" target="_blank">Charles R. Qi</a>, <a href="http://ai.stanford.edu/~haosu/" target="_blank">Hao Su</a>, <a href="http://cs.stanford.edu/~kaichun/" target="_blank">Kaichun Mo</a>, <a href="http://geometry.stanford.edu/member/guibas/" target="_blank">Leonidas J. Guibas</a> from Stanford University.